cldellow/datasette-parquet/README.md

 - Unfortunately, using sqlglot brings its own challenges: it doesn't recognize the `GLOB` operator, see https://github.com/tobymao/sqlglot/issues/1066

+- Datasette passes extraneous parameters to the sqlite3 connection.
+A writable canned query will post a `csrftoken` for security purposes, which ends up as part of the query parameters.
+DuckDB is strict on the parameters matching the SQL query, so it fails.

 - Datasette expects some SQLite internals to be around, like certain `PRAGMA ...` functions, or the shape of the `EXPLAIN` output.
 We work around this by detecting those queries and telling bald-faced lies to Datasette.